jamesinglis/launchrock_taghost/readme.md

 ###Other Features
 - Change color and background color of base page from config, to avoid ugly splash of color while loading the Launchrock widget.
 - Change title and meta tags for use in Open Graph tags (as recommendeded in the *Domain* section of the Launchrock page editor)
+- Compensates for Launchrock bug that sometimes loads Launchrock theme CSS as a relative link rather than absolute

 ##Installation
 1. Set up your Launchrock landing page as a *widget* rather than a *page*.